npuichigo/grpc_gateway_demo/README.md

 # grpc_gateway_demo

-This repository is used to show the gRPC-JSON transcoder in grap-gateway(https://github.com/grpc-ecosystem/grpc-gateway) can be used together with stream google.api.HttpBody to support streaming media transfer.
+This repository is used to show the gRPC-HTTP transcoder in grap-gateway(https://github.com/grpc-ecosystem/grpc-gateway) can be used together with stream google.api.HttpBody to support streaming media transfer.
 For example, in the scenario of text-to-speech, it's useful to synthesize speech with streaming mode to reduce latency.
 This demo also shows how we can automatically transcode streaming grpc to chunked http response.

 ## Quick Start Guide